 We test and analyse samples in our Asbestos Testing Laboratory, which is UKAS accredited for comprehensive and thorough services concerning sampling and testing asbestos service.
-The accreditation is a warranty of utmost quality control and flexibility to our clients’ needs.
-If your dwelling requires sampling, you can take the sample to our laboratory or contact us to arrive to your location and take a sample.
+The accreditation is a warranty of the utmost quality control and flexibility to our clients’ needs.
+If your dwelling requires sampling, you can take the sample to our laboratory or contact us to arrive at your location and take a sample.

 How much is it for getting asbestos tested?

-Lab work and site visit with 1 sample costs £130, while each additional sample on site costs £25.
+Lab work and site visit with 1 sample costs £130, while each additional sample on-site costs £25.
 Note that, the price should be individually estimated, since these serve only as a guide, and also they are subject to VAT.